 Your strategy is to embrace winter by wholesomely and publicly not minding/liking/LOVING! the cold and snow, participating in lots of outdoor winter sports and whatnot, simply dressing correctly for the weather, and telling other people how they could--and really should--enjoy winter as much as you, if they could just cultivate an upbeat attitude and acquire proper footwear.
 When the subject comes up, you are likely to mention that you grew up in a northern climate, or that your ancestors did, as if that itself provided some kind of immunity to winter misery, though the statistics about alchoholism and suicide in northern Europe alone (see type 4) should be enough to shut you up.
 All the other types listed here hate you.
 In fact, why are you even reading this?
 Don't you have an Ididerod to train for or something?

-happiness, health, superiority
+Pros: happiness, health, superiority

 Cons: only other Scandinavians can stand you